Adventure sailing holiday: explore the coast of Morocco

-- We strongly recommend that you arrange insurance that covers you for any medical mishaps in the build-up to your holiday so that should you have to cancel, you can reclaim your fees.
+- We strongly recommend that you arrange insurance as soon as you book.
+This ideally will cover you for any mishaps, medical or otherwise, in the build-up to your holiday so that should you have to cancel, you can reclaim you fees.

 - For our latest guidance on travel insurance, please read here.

 For a full explanation of what to expect with the various trip ratings please click here.

 - Fladen immersion suits.
 These will keep you warm in even the coldest, windiest conditions.

 - Ocean-spec lifejackets.
 These are the best on the market.